 Rather, a kind of intellectual intolerance, a political one-sidedness, that is the antithesis of what universities should stand for.
 It manifests itself in many ways: in the intellectual monocultures that have taken over certain disciplines; in the demands to disinvite speakers and outlaw groups whose views we find offensive; in constant calls for the university itself to take political stands.
 We decry certain news outlets as echo chambers, while we fail to notice the echo chamber we’ve built around ourselves.

-What I've not yet seen other do is connect this situation of chronic excess supply of PhDs in these fields to the increase in zealotry.
+What I've not yet seen others do is connect this situation of chronic excess supply of PhDs in these fields to the increase in zealotry.
 There appears to be a self-enforcing feedback loop between the two, at least as I perceive it from afar.
-This gives one driver
+This gives another driver.